SweetysimA/Sharing-Books/README.md

 ## 6.Review and Evaluation:

-<strong>i.
-Review the implemented features within each iteration.</strong>
+<strong>i.</strong> Review the implemented features within each iteration.

-<strong>ii.
-Evaluate whether the functionality aligns with the initial requirements and if any adjustments are needed.</strong>
+<strong>ii.</strong> Evaluate whether the functionality aligns with the initial requirements and if any adjustments are needed.

 ## 7.Feedback Incorporation: